-The Cooperative Education and Internship programs offer students work experience relative to their majors.
+The Cooperative Education and Internship programs offer students work experience relevant to their majors.
 Most employers want students with practical experience and often prefer to hire those who have worked with them and others through internships or co-ops.

 Cooperative education combines work experience with time spent in the university classroom.
 The positions are always paid employment.
 Students who co-op must do so for a minimum of two (2) semesters with the exception of seniors who are no more than 12 semester hours from graduating.
 These students may be eligible for a one (1) semester co-op experience.
 Students receive academic credit for each semester worked and may accumulate a maximum of 12 semester hours of co-op credit.
 The amount of credit assigned to any co-op experience is determined by the KSU Career Services Center.